ericglau/cairo-ls/VSCODE.md

 # Cairo Language Server for VS Code

+**Note: This project is deprecated in favour of [vscode-cairo](https://github.com/starkware-libs/cairo/blob/main/vscode-cairo/README.md) for Cairo 1.0.**

 Code assistance when writing [Cairo](https://www.cairo-lang.org/) smart contracts for StarkNet.

 Makes use of the [Cairo Language Server](https://github.com/ericglau/cairo-ls).

-**Note**: This is an early preview release and is still in active development.

 ![](images/codecomplete.gif)